deenafe/shopping-list/README.md

 **Title Section:**

-* [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and import pyfiglet was used to generate ASCII art for the title displaying the name of the store.
+* [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and pyfiglet was used to generate ASCII art for the title displaying the name of the store.

-* Standard Font was used for the title as it is large and has nice spacing and clarity of letters.
-It was centred to give a nice clean layout too.
+* The title fonts were centered to give a nice clean layout too.

 * Below the title is a message to the user to enter their name.
 This prompts the user to start shopping on the digital kiosk.